deliriousintent/cryogenic-fluid-cosmology/THEORETICAL_FRAMEWORK.md

     *   *Relevance to CFC:*
         1.  **Source:** The gas originates from the **Cold/Superconducting Phase** of the void (the "Heavy Dust" sediment).
 It is chemically distinct from the "Resistive" matter within the galaxy.
         2.  **Flow Dynamics:** In VGS 12, the gas forms a **Polar Disk** perpendicular to the stellar body.
 In fluid dynamics, this is a classic "Vortex Interaction" signature—a rotating eddy (galaxy) intersecting a laminar filament current.
 This proves the void is not empty, but filled with a flowing medium that drives galactic evolution via hydrodynamic pressure.

+*   **Evidence G: The Hubble Tension ($H_0$ Discrepancy)**
+    *   *The Anomaly:* Measurements of the universe's expansion rate differ significantly depending on whether they observe the Early Universe (CMB) or the Late Universe (Supernovae).
+    *   *Relevance:* Cryogenic Fluid Cosmology predicts exactly this discrepancy.
+Because the vacuum undergoes a **Thermodynamic Phase Transition** (changing density and viscosity) as it cools, the "Dark Energy" (Cavitation Tension) is not constant.
+The expansion rate naturally shifts as the universe transitions from the "Normal" fluid phase to the "Superfluid" phase, invalidating the assumption of a constant $\Lambda$.

 *   **Objection: Big Bang Nucleosynthesis (BBN) limits Baryons to 5%.**
     *   **Defense:** BBN calculations rely on the gravitational expansion rate of the early universe.
 In this model, the early universe was **Hot** ($T \gg T_c$).
 Therefore, the gravitational susceptibility $\chi(T)$ was 0.
 Gravity was strictly Newtonian/GR standard during nucleosynthesis.
 The "Dark Matter" effects (Mass amplification $\alpha \approx 5$) only onset billions of years later as the universe cooled below 2.7K.
 Thus, this model is consistent with BBN ratios while explaining late-universe dynamics.